Manual Lymphatic Drainage.

 This is when MLD becomes essential.

-Manual Lymphatic Drainage massage is a gentle yet powerful form of bodywork that is intended to stimulate and encourage the natural movement of the lymph, which carries waste products away from the tissues back towards the heart.
+Manual Lymphatic Drainage massage is a gentle yet powerful form of bodywork that is intended to stimulate and encourage the natural movement of the lymph, which carries waste products away from the tissues back towards the heart and it is performed without oils or lotions.

 It is a technique based on soft pressure, rhythmic and constant movements that mimic the rhythm of the body’s lymphatic system which itself has no pumps and is usually activated by walking, swimming, running and any non-static activity.